lane-willis/notes/mission-trips/student-faq.md

    * Depending on the housing arrangement, students will share rooms with other students.
 We try to avoid students rooming with professors.

 ### What is the process of applying for a mission trip?
-   * To apply for a mission trip, you must go to [thecgcs.org/trips](thecgcs.org/trips/).
+   * To apply for a mission trip, you must go to **[our website](https://www.thecgcs.org/trips/)**.
 Here you will find a list of our mission trips and find information about when mission trip applications will be open.
 You will first fill out the mission trip application and then turn in your deposit.
 Your mission trip application will not be considered complete until you have submitted the application AND turned in your deposit.

 ### Do mission trips fill up?
    * Some mission trips are more popular than others.
 We encourage applying immediately when trips open to ensure your slot on the trip.

 ### What if I have medicines I need to bring?
    * Medicine is common to bring with you on a trip.
 Each country and airline is different in its policy about medicine.
-Check with the [CDC here](https://wwwnc.cdc.gov/travel/page/travel-abroad-with-medicine) to find out more.
+Check with the **[CDC here](https://wwwnc.cdc.gov/travel/page/travel-abroad-with-medicine)** to find out more.

 ### Will there be medical assistance while we are in-country?
    * Depending on your destination, medical assistance can be sparse.
 Professors are advised to plan emergency medical options while in-country.
 If you are partnering with a team of local workers, they will also know the best way to get medical assistance while in-country.
 Medical access is different all around the world, so ask your professor about your destination's health care!